 Khamzat Chimaev’s rise in the UFC is nothing less than a fairytale.
-The Chechen fighter has only fought three fights under the promotion’s umbrella and is expected to take on #3 ranked Leon Edwards in his next bout scheduled to take place on January 20 on Fight Island.
-Khamzat Chimaev took the UFC by storm when he recorded the quickest successful turnaround in ten days to register his second straight win inside the Octagon.
+The Chechen fighter has only fought four fights under the promotion’s umbrella and is expected to take on #2 ranked Gilbert Burns in his next bout scheduled to take place at UFC 272: Alexander Volkanovski vs The Korean Zombie.
+Khamzat Chimaev took the UFC by storm when he recorded the quickest successful turnaround in ten days to record the quickest turnaround in modern UFC history.

-However, the Chechen born Swedish fighter was not called Khamzat Chimaev always.
+While the name Khamzat Chimaev has become a big name in the world of MMA, the Chechen-born Swedish fighter was not called Khamzat Chimaev always.
 The current middleweight and welterweight contender made his professional MMA debut under his real name.
 He later changed his second name to Chimaev as his career progressed.

 Khamzat Chimaev’s real name is Khamzat Girikhanov.
 The Chechen fighter competed against Norwegian fighter Gard Olve Sagen in his first professional MMA bout.
 Chimaev is as dominant as it gets.
 He is undefeated inside the Octagon and raked in 9 straight wins to his name with three of those bouts coming inside the UFC Octagon.
 None of these bouts have gone to the judges’ scorecards with Chimaev winning six of those bouts via way of stoppage and three submission wins to his name.